How to avoid Psoriasis

-Resources of Interest on Psoriasis:
+Other Resources on Psoriasis:

 - Psoriasis Overview

-- Psoriasis Information
+- Information About Psoriasis

 The herpes is actually a sexually transmitted disease and is very well known in the countries like the US and other parts of the world.
 The disease occurs due to the infection of Herpes Simplex virus or HSV.
 The Herpes Simplex Virus is actually of two categories, HSV 1 and HSV 2.
 The HSV 1 can spread through the connection of saliva.
 This infection can create cold sores inside the mouth.
 These cold sores are known as ‘fever blisters’.
 The infection of HSV 2 spread through an unsafe sexual contact with the person who has an infection of HSV 2.
 The people who have a weak immune system due to an extreme intake of alcohol, drugs or any kind of sickness have a high risk of herpes infection because these people have a very fragile immune system.
 The herpes can occur after two to twenty days of the infection.
 In the initial stage, the symptoms may be completely un-noticed.
 The main herpes symptoms will be small bumps in and around the genital area.
 These bumps can also occur in other parts of the body in outbreaks, severe itching and burning sensation.
 The person will also have swelling in other lymph glands, headache, fever and pain in the muscles and yellow-green discharges from the penis or vagina.